Jump to main content

 2nd Line of Defense

-1. In addition to the supervisory stress test conducted by the competent authority from time to time, the Bank performs a stress test including Financial risk factors of credit risk, market risk, and liquidity risk, and non-financial risk factors such as operational risk when filing a report on the supervisory review implementation principles to the competent authority every year, and selects the scenario where the stress test has the greatest impact on the Bank’s capital to calculate the amount of the loss on our own qualified capital, which serves as the basis for assessment and planning of the Bank's internal capital adequacy.
+1. In addition to the supervisory stress test conducted by the competent authority from time to time, the Bank performs a stress test quarterly, including financial risk factors of credit risk, market risk, liquidity risk, and the non-financial risk factor of operational risk of incidents of fraudulent or information security breaches when filing a report on the supervisory review implementation principles to the competent authority every year, and selects the scenario where the stress test has the greatest impact on the Bank's capital to calculate the amount of the loss on our own qualified capital, which serves as the basis for assessment and planning of the Bank's internal capital adequacy.
+The annual stress test results are regularly reported to the Board of Directors, submitted to the competent authority, and disclosed to the public on a regular basis.

 1. Assist each indicative management unit in keeping abreast of the important information on business activities, overall situation of business, and changes in the financial environment, so as to identify and control operating risks in real time.